-They have traditional overnight summer camps for kids from all over the world and day camps for local London residents.
+They have traditional overnight summer camps for international kids from all over the world and day camps for local London residents.
 Serving between a range of 3 to 17-year-olds, parents can choose between the XUK Activity camp, where children can try new activities, make friends, and experience summer camp in the U.K. If your child prefers to focus on a particular skill set, they can go to the XUK Excel camp.
 There’s also an English camp for children interested in learning or honing their English communication skills.

 XUK Camps staff can help organize all traveled-related logistics, from picking up your kids at the train station or airport and driving them back there.

 Resting in the breathtaking Swiss Alps, Les Elfes is close to the French and Italian borders.
 Starting in 1987, the camp that once hosted about 50 students a year is now an exciting adventure for more than 5000 kids+ every year from many different countries!
 Your child can stay in a private chalet with up to 3 other students when they attend.

 The camp sessions are based on age, allowing them to focus on fun and independence.
 Campers ages 6-17 years old can select activities that interest them, explore the countryside around them, and form friendships with their peers.
 While working on manners, learning about first aid, and taking responsibility for themselves, your child will work toward becoming a more confident individual.